-There are basically 5 types of housing in Las Vegas.
+There are basically 5 types of homes for sale in Las Vegas, Nevada.
 They are:

 New Construction Homes

-Call or text us anytime and we can answer questions and make a consultation appointment.
+Message or call us 7 days a week and we can answer your questions and make a housing consultation appointment.
 Our direct office number is 702-750-7599

 Master Planned Communities

-Once everything is planned and infrastructure completed, the land is sold to various builders.
-Builders must follow architectural guidelines and stay in their price categories. to build homes of the planned type and at every pricing level while making every neighborhood unique.
-Every neighborhood connects to trails leading to a large park.
+Once everything is planned and the infrastructure is completed, the land is sold to various builders.
+Builders must follow architectural guidelines and stay in their price categories.
+Each community fills the demand for families, retirement, and multi-family housing demand.
+Usually, each neighborhood connects to trails leading to a large park.

 Las Vegas Valley Master Plan History